trebeljahr/chess-app/README.md

 This is a simple chess-app.
 It basically is a digital chess-board, which one can use to play in a browser locally.
 Later on I want to add a basic backend matchmaking to make it possible to play against other players on other devices.

-This was created with create-react-app, hence you can run these:
+This was created with create-react-app, hence you can run these
-In the project directory, you can run:

 ### `npm start`